Cognitive Biases in Business Decision Making

 Organizational Debiasing Strategies

-While individual awareness is important, organizational structures and processes can significantly reduce the impact of cognitive biases:
+While individual awareness is important, organizational structures and processes can significantly reduce the impact of cognitive biases.
+This requires intentional culture building:

 1. Diverse Decision-Making Teams